psxdev/KallistiOS/utils/pvrtex/readme_unformatted.txt

 --in [filename], -i [filename]
 	Input image file.
 This option is required.

 	If multiple input images are specified, they are currently assumed to be different mipmap levels for a single texture.
 Resize options can not be used for custom mipmaps, so all images must be a square power-of-two.

 	Uses stb_image library for reading the image.
 The supported formats are:
 		JPEG, PNG, TGA, BMP, PSD, GIF, HDR, PIC, PMN

+	The following Dreamcast texture formats are also supported as input files:
+		PVR, DT

 --out [filename], -o [filename]
 	Sets the file name of the converted texture.
 The extension of this filename controls the file format.